 A great take on the reliable M1A design and utilizing one of the best man-stopping cartridges of all time by volume of use and terminal ballistics, which is still mostly suitable for a well-planned defense of your domicile.
 The heavy weight might be a bit of a drawback, as will the heavy price point, but the short overall length and the great accessories from factory make this a legitimate choice.

 This is best for:

-The user who knows they want a .308 but doesn’t want the AR-10 or similar design.
+Best home defense rifle for the user who knows they want a .308 but doesn’t want the AR-10 or similar design.

 Marlin Model 1895SBL

 This lever-action is rugged, proven, almost single-handedly revitalized the levergun market segment when it was released, and is built around a cartridge that has historically, and can currently, be used for game from 200 lbs to 1400 lbs, from deer to the largest North American Bear.
 It is fast to fire, easy to handle and built to last.
 If there was a single gun in contention for most versatility, this would be high on the list.

 These capablities would seem like overkill, if it weren’t for the slower-moving projectile of massive proportions and the huge variety of loads on the market which can be made or bought that will be good for home defense.
 Hard hitting, large projectiles, and less chance of overpenetration than a much faster bullet: that’s all good for the home defense guns.
 The lever action isn’t as fast as the semi-auto, but it’s still fast, shoulder-able and deliberate in its use.
 This helps tactically.